Habrador/Computational-geometry/README.md

 This library consists of two folders.
 The idea is that one is for testing purposes and the other folder is the folder you drag into your project.

+Make sure all input coordinates are normalized to range 0-1 to avoid floating point precision issues!
+Normalizing methods exists in HelpMethods

 ## Finished